 She leaves behind a divisive legacy in Britain.
 During her funeral Wednesday, some of her political opponents held a demonstration along the route of her funeral procession, turning away in protest as her coffin passed by.

-She is being given a funeral with full military honors - a step short of a state funeral - in accordance with the wishes of her family.
-The event is thought to be London's most significant political funeral since the death of ex-Prime Minister Winston in 1965.
+She was given a funeral with full military honors - a step short of a state funeral - in accordance with the wishes of her family.
+The event is thought to be London's most significant political funeral since the death of ex-Prime Minister Winston Churchill in 1965.

-The chimes of London's historic Big Ben are being silenced for the duration of the funeral service.
+The chimes of London's historic Big Ben were silenced for the duration of the funeral service.
 Flags were placed at half staff at government buildings across the country.